donatienLeray/WortEx/README.md

 ```

 **and now you good to go and have fun with your language!**

+### change background

+just replace the file `data/background.png` and `data/game_background.png` with your own images.\
+the name has to stay exactly the same.

 ### troubleshooting
 if the code can't be run because of the emojis in the menu.py file, you can remove them or replace them with a blank string.